panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 During initial rendering React still determines what is the output of the component, so there's no DOM structure created yet.
 That's why `inputRef.current` evaluates to `undefined` during initial rendering.

-But `useEffect(callback, [])` hook invokes the callback right after mounting, thus the input element has already been created, and `inputRef.current` points to the actual input element.
+`useEffect(callback, [])` hook invokes the callback right after mounting when the input element has been created in DOM: thus the `callback` is the right place to access `inputRef.current`.

 ## 3. Updating references restriction

-The function scope of the functional component should either calculate the output, or invoke hooks.
+The function scope of the functional component should either calculate the output or invoke hooks.

 That's why updating a reference (as well as updating state) shouldn't be performed inside the immediate scope of the component's function.